cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   TRYOPEN,
   OPEN,
   INITUPGRADE,
-  TRYUPGRADE,
+  BLOCKUPGRADE,
 }
 ```

 - The chain that is proposing the upgrade should set the channel state from `OPEN` to `INITUPGRADE`
-- The counterparty chain that accepts the upgrade should set the channel state from `OPEN` to `TRYUPGRADE`
+- The counterparty chain that accepts the upgrade should set the channel state from `OPEN` to `BLOCKUPGRADE`

 #### `ChannelEnd`